Table of contents

 Configure the Trend Micro virus scan provider

 1. In the SAP WinGUI, run the VSCAN transaction.
-In Edit mode, click New Entries.
+In edit mode, click New Entries.

 SAP VSCAN transaction